 A diplomatic response would be, “I’ve heard a lot about you as well,” but there are many other ways to respond to this phrase.
 A simple “Thank you” will always do the job, too.

 Although “Good to connect with you” might sound awkward, it makes more sense than “Nice to meet you” in emails, as they don’t involve any physical interactions.
+Building a professional network is important for career growth and can start with a simple email exchange.
 An excellent response to the phrase would be “Thank you, sir/madam.”

 This response reflects the same degree of politeness and formality as the first statement, which is important in email writing.
 You maintain a professional attitude and enhance your communication skills by paying attention to these details!

 Katie Holmes is a senior author at everyday-courtesy.com with over 15 years of experience in marketing and psychology.
 As a freelance consultant, she also supports companies and executives in overcoming communication challenges.
 Katie is a passionate digital nomad working on her first book on the art of communication.